api-integration-samples/agentic-portal-quickstart/README.md

 - API hub APIs & Versions are shown in the portal if the these attributes are set (can easily be changed to other attributes, if wanted):
   - API **Target users** attribute is set to **Public**
   - Version **Lifecycle** attribute is set to **Production**
+- This is an early version, there might/will be bugs!
+Feel free to report [issues or feature ideas](https://github.com/api-integration-samples/agentic-portal-quickstart/issues).

 ## Deploy
 ```sh